"The best infrastructure is the one you don't have to manage."

 1. Model Size Optimization

-- Quantization (reducing model precision)
+- Quantization (reducing precision)

 - Pruning (removing unnecessary weights)